 CAP works with regional Gulf Coast partners to address issues and challenges to affordable wind insurance coverage for all citizens and businesses of Coastal Alabama.
 CAP supports mitigation strategies for the Coastal Alabama region through specifically advocating for Federal and State funding for “Strengthen Alabama Homes Programs,” a mitigation grant program established in 2012.

-Three bills passed in both Houses addressing improvements in Fortified Construction Standards and supported the “Strengthen Alabama Homes Program” all part of the CAP legislative Agenda.
+Three bills passed in both Houses addressing improvements in Fortified Construction Standards and supported the “Strengthen Alabama Homes Program”.

 House Bill 283 by Representative Chip Brown (Mobile) would require insurance companies writing homeowners insurance policies to offer an endorsement that upgrades a home to a fortified standard adopted when the insured incurs roof damage covered by the policy that will require a roof to be replaced.